AbdulAAbdalla/FinalProject2025/README.md

 INTRODUCTION

-I am a student of Zetech University undertaking Diploma in software engineering as a career path.
+I specialised in software engineering aiming to be part of the main drivers of the emerging new technologies .
 With this project, I managed to transform my idea into a fast scalable digitized business inventory and financial tracking system.
 The system is targeting photographers and even other enterprises,
 seeking for transparency, efficiency, reliability, and accountable in business transactions.
 This